mpram/vis-insp-fof-hol/Instructions/HoL Visual Inspection Custom.md

 ![Custom Vision](./images/create-cv.png 'Create')

-These steps deploy Custom vision service.
+These steps will deploy a Custom vision service.
 All the projects can use the same resource, or you can also deploy individual custom vision resource per each project.

 4. After the deployment is successful  we need to make sure that all the people working on the project has correct access assigned to work with the resource.
 Go the custom vision resource page and select **Access control(IAM)**.